 I am trained as a microbiologist and medical anthropologist.
 I am now studying towards a PhD in the area of Science and Technology Studies.
-My current interdisciplinary research aims to explore how antimicrobial resistance (AMR) governance, hospital infrastructures and healthcare practices may relate in the context of democratic Spain (1970s-present).

 2019 - onwards.
 PhD in Science and Technology Studies - University of Edinburgh (part-time)

 2017.
 M Sc in Medical Anthropology and Global Health - Universitat Rovira i Virgili de Tarragona and Universitat de Barcelona